24 |

 [Eulah Creek, NSW, April 2011]

-Double-barred Finches on our lawn - sometimes up to 50 are
+Double-barred Finches on our lawn - sometimes up to 50 were

 observed together, especially when grass seeds are available